 After Rivian unveiled the R1T at the 2018 LA Auto Show, they’ve followed it up with this: the Rivian R1S three-row SUV.
-Like the pickup, the Rivian R1S packs 700 horsepower, with the base model’s price starting at $72,500.
+Like the pickup, the Rivian R1S packs up to 750 horsepower, with the base model’s price starting at $72,500.

 The same “skateboard” chassis supports this SUV as the pickup truck, featuring batteries packed into the floor and all the important components for cooling, propulsion and suspension sitting below the height of the wheel, keeping the center of gravity very low.

 Power for the SUV is also the same as the truck, and these numbers are staggering.
-The electric SUV offers 750 horsepower and 10,325 lb-ft of torque.
+The electric SUV supposedly offers up 10,325 lb-ft of torque.
 Maximum payload rating for the SUV clocks in a 1807 pounds while the tow rating is less than that of the truck, rated a 7716 pounds.

 The base model Rivian R1S comes with a 105 kWh battery pack capable of 240 miles of range.
 But that’s not all, as there are also 135 kWh and 180 kWh variants.
 The 135 kWh version can manage 310 miles, while Rivian claims the 180 kWh unit can run over 410 miles.
 However, a slight caveat with the 180 kWh version – that one can only seat five.

 When using fast charging, the R1S can recoup about 200 miles of range in 30 minutes.

 It’s just as fast as its pickup sibling, with the most powerful version hitting 60 mph in 3 seconds.
 What’s more, it can hit 100 mph in under 7 seconds, according to Rivian.
 Both vehicles are all-wheel drive, thanks to an electric motor at each wheel.